 - 13. The Honecker régime will no doubt continue to attach high priority to its policy of delimitation from the Federal Republic of Germany.
-At the same time it will need Western trade and technology and is likely to have an increasing interest in improving economic relations with the Federal Republic and other Western states. - 14.
+Although political considerations incline it toward closer links with other OEMA countries, as proposed in the 1976/81 Five-Year Plan, the GDR will continue to need Western trade and technology and is, therefore, likely to have an interest in the maintenance of good economic relations with the Federal Republic and other Western states. - 14.
 As far as foreign policies are concerned, the GDR will always try to be rigidly behind the Soviet Union.